tarwn/lessthandot-hugo/blogs/content/posts/2009-03-26-answers-to-the-sql-server-quiz-can-you-a.md

 There are a couple of things that stand out

-You should never use * but only list the columns you really want, see also here: [Don’t use * but list the columns][2]
+You should never use * but only list the columns you really want, see also here: [Don't use * but list the columns][2]

 There is a missing qualifier in the table name